jlkazdan/scale-dependent-duplicates/sweeps/README.md

 | **660M**   |       64        |     TBD      | ⏳ Pending |
 | **806M**   |       64        |     TBD      | ⏳ Pending |

+Note: For 344M, at 44 per device batch size, `gradient_accumulation_steps_unrounded` is 7.11,
+which is then rounded up to 8.
+We may want to rerun.

 ## Evaluating